erikpukinskis/confgen/README.md

                 may be tied to a specific folder or folders, using the @ symbol, and may have a number of colon-separated arguments

-                Ex:
+                Examples:
                   prettier
-                  dist@app+lib
-                  codegen@lib:schema:resolvers
+                  dist:app:lib
+                  codegen:lib:schema:resolvers

                 Available presets:
-                  start[@folder1][+folder2]   Adds start commands for each folder codegen:resolvers           Generate types for Apollo Server resolvers codegen:schema              Compiles a GraphQL schema to TypeScript so it it can be exported from a library codegen:operations          Compiles a typed gql function for all of your Apollo Client queries and mutations bin                         Adds a "bin" to your package JSON codespaces                  Sets up some good VSCode defaults, and adds extensions eslint, prettier, etc presets eslint                      Sets up linting with fix-on-save in Codespaces git                         Pre-populates gitignore
+                  start                       Adds command to start a server codegen:resolvers           Generate types for Apollo Server resolvers codegen:schema              Compiles a GraphQL schema to TypeScript so it it can be exported from a library
+                  codegen:operations          Compiles a typed gql function for all of your Apollo Client queries and mutations
+                  bin                         Adds a "bin" to your package JSON codespaces                  Sets up some good VSCode defaults, and adds extensions eslint, prettier, etc presets
+                  eslint                      Sets up linting with fix-on-save in codespaces git                         Pre-populates gitignore
+                  dist[:build1][:build2]      Generate importable files for selected builds importable from dist/
-                  dist[@folder1][+folder2]    Makes your package importable via UMD and ES for a given env mode (development, production, etc) macros                      Enables babel macros in Vite
+                  macros                      Enables babel macros in Vite
                   node[:fs][:path][etc...]
-Configures a Codespace to use the Node.js environment and sets up the Node packages needed in Vite prettier                    Set up code formatting with format-on-save in Codespaces react                       Ensures React is set up properly with eslint, typescript, etc sql                         Sets up Vite plugin for importing sql typescript:[tsconfig path]  Adds type checking commands, and sets up exported typings vite                        Sets up Vite, with a dev server, library build or both depending on the other presets vitest                      Configures test scripts
+Configures codespace to use the Node.js environment and sets up the Node packages needed inVite prettier                    Code formatting with format-on-save in codespace react                       Enable React in eslint, typescript, etc sql                         Sets up Vite plugin for importing sql typescript:[tsconfig path]  Do stuff in TypeScript, check types, etc vite                        Use Vite for dev server and any builds vitest                      Configures test scripts
                   yarn                        Creates a yarn.lock file
 ```